hazlema/Fal.ai-API-Server/README.md

 ## ✨ New Features

+- 💥 Added support for Flux Schnell, Dev, Pro or Ultra
 - 💥 Updated to use Flux-Pro v1.1
 - 📊 SQLite database to store user info
 - 🎉 Redesigned web interface